escottalexander/stablecoin-challenge/README.md

 > Follow the steps to deploy to Vercel.
 It'll give you a public URL.

 > 🦊 Since we have deployed to a public testnet, you will now need to connect using a wallet you own or use a burner wallet.
-By default 🔥 `burner wallets` are only available on `hardhat` .
+By default 🔥 `burner wallet's` are only available on `hardhat` .
 You can enable them on every chain by setting `onlyLocalBurnerWallet: false` in your frontend config (`scaffold.config.ts` in `packages/nextjs/`)

 #### Configuration of Third-Party Services for Production-Grade Apps.